lvzhaoyang/Joint-VO-SF/README.md

 More info and video in:
 http://mapir.isa.uma.es/work/Joint-VO-SF

+## Note from Zhaoyang:

+To work with Ubuntu 16.04 system built MRPT library, there are quite a few changes I have made to the original code.
+If you want to use the original author distribution for reproducing the results in the original paper, I do not suggest you use this one.
+I always use SINTEL images to verify its correctness.
+Here are the changes I have made:

+- An executable file to work with SINTEL dataset, including file parsing and pre-processing.
+- Changes w.r.t.
+MRPT 1.9 interfact, to ensure it can correctly compile and be consistent with MRPT data type and API.

 ## 1. Configuration and Generation

 A CMakeLists.txt file is included to detect external dependencies and generate the project automatically.
 OpenCV, MRPT, OpenNI2 and Intel TBB are required, you can get them here: